xGauss05/TFG_Project/README.md

 - Shows a list of players in the current Lobby
 - Chat with the other player in the current Lobby
 - Loads the Gameplay scene for each Client connected
-- Zombies can attack Players
+- Zombies that can attack Players
 - Shoot them down with your Gun to defend yourself
-- Boxes that can drop goodies for the players
+- Boxes and Cars that can drop goodies for the players if destroyed
 - Reach the extraction zone (Green zone) to finish the level
 - Point system and Ranking
 - Timer that shows how long the game lasted
 - Ping, to check what is the current ping towards the Client-Host
 - Be careful with the Zombie Hordes...
+- Zombie variations, from a regular zombie to a boss zombie

 ## Controls
 | Key | Description |